shakhor-shual/walkman/README.md

 ### I express my deep gratitude to Amazon for providing sponsorship support of this project!

-Walkman is a tool for configuring and orchestrating mixed IaC projects based on existing code-base for Terraform, Ansible, Helm etc.  In general, Walkman was conceived as a small “Swiss Army knife” for DevOps-routines.

-It allows you to declaratively describe the process of deployment and subsequent configuration of cloud infrastructure using executable scripts.
-In essence, Walkman is a specialized form of Unix Shell with own IaC oriented DSL based on the BASH syntax.
-A simple illustrative example would be the Walkman [deployment script](https://github.com/shakhor-shual/walkman/blob/main/examples/gcp/linux_vm/test.csh) which creates a virtual machine in the GKP and then configures it in a Docker-like style.
+Walkman is a specialized kind of Unix shell (i.e. something like Bash, ash, zsh... etc.), designed to simplify a wide class of routine IaC operations for deploying and configuring cloud infrastructure.
+Walkman allows you to create directly executable Unix scripts  with a syntax that is maximally compatible with the syntax of [regular Bash](https://github.com/shakhor-shual/walkman/blob/main/examples/gcp/linux_vm/test.csh), and use them in the traditional Unix-native style (i.e., like any other types of shell scripts).
 The example above shows:

- - Customizing an existing terraform package using Walkman-variables.
+ - Customizing an existing terraform package using script-defined variables.
  - Ability to use native inserts in pure Bash (located in /*....*/ blocks) for additional manipulation of Walkman variables and performing any other actions on the local system.
- - The ability to use helpers (functions), named in a Docker-like style, to configure a deployed remote system (the actions performed by the helpers are similar to the actions of the Docker-file directives of the same name, but they configure the entire deployed VM).
+ - The ability to use "helpers" ( i.e. internal Walkman functions),  to configure a deployed remote system.
+Relatively speaking, Walkman "helpers" are similar to the built-in commands of Unix shells, with the difference that the actions they perform are focused not on managing the operating system but on IAC tasks.
+In terms of  implementation, helpers are ordinary Bash functions predefined in Walkman itself.
+Therefore, the syntax for calling “helpers” in Walkman scripts is completely similar to the syntax for calling functions in Bash scripts.
+As you can see from the proposed example, еhe helpers used can be divided into 4 groups (by their prefixes and intended purpose):

+- "do_*" group with names similar to Dockerfile directives (and they perform similar operations BUT in relation to a deployed VM, not a container).
+This group of helpers operates a REMOTE system!

+- "set_*" group for simplified management of installation processes of operating system packages and other software components.
+This group of helpers operates a REMOTE system!

+- "cmd_*" group of wrappers for commands/programs of the same(usually) name for example:
+rsync, kubectl, helm... etc, for direct management of remote deployments.
+The parameters for calling these helpers are the parameters for calling the corresponding commands/programs.
+This group of helpers  operates a REMOTE system!

+- "GET_" group is used to retrieve various data in the LOCAL system (for example, retrieves parameters from tfstate).
+This group of helpers operates a LOCAL system!

 ## Quick Start:
 Walkman is just a single  bash script(cw4d.sh) that, when run without parameters,